-For their price, SiteGround offer excellent performance.
-As I mentioned, they now use Google Cloud infrastructure and add on top performance optimizations, such as server-level caching and a companion SG Optimizer plugin that helps you to implement a number of WordPress performance best practices.
+For the price, SiteGround offers excellent performance.
+As I mentioned, it now uses Google Cloud infrastructure, and adds top performance optimizations, such as server-level caching and a companion SG Optimizer plugin that helps you to implement a number of WordPress performance best practices.

 You can also get support via live chat, ticket and phone.
-I personally use SiteGround and have found the support to not only offer quick response times, but also to actually solve any problems I have.
-I always use live chat — I’ve never tried the phone support, so I can’t speak for that channel.
+I’ve personally used SiteGround for years and always found the support to not only offer quick response times, but also to actually solve any problems I’ve had.
+I’ve always used live chat — I’ve never tried the phone support, so I can’t speak for that channel.

-SiteGround offer three pricing tiers — you can see the details below:
+SiteGround offers three pricing tiers — you can see the details below:

-In terms of performance, features and user experience, I think SiteGround surpass GoDaddy in all categories:
+In terms of performance, features and user experience, SiteGround surpasses GoDaddy in all categories:

 - Superior support — SiteGround scored a 4.7 for support in the CodeinWP survey that I mentioned before, which is much higher than GoDaddy’s 3.3 score.
 It’s actually even higher than some premium managed WordPress hosts, such as WP Engine.

-- Custom hosting dashboard — SiteGround built their own custom hosting dashboard that’s really pleasant to use, whereas GoDaddy only give you cPanel on their shared plans, and the dashboard for their managed WordPress plans isn’t as nice as SiteGround’s dashboard.
+- Custom hosting dashboard — SiteGround has built its own custom hosting dashboard that’s really pleasant to use, whereas GoDaddy only gives you cPanel on its shared plans, and the dashboard for its managed WordPress plans isn’t as nice as SiteGround’s dashboard.

-- More features — for example, you’ll get free SSL certificates, staging, automatic WordPress updates, etc.
+- More features — for example, you’ll get free SSL certificates, staging, automatic WordPress updates, and so on.

-Basically, excluding price, SiteGround just plain offer a superior hosting product.
+Basically, excluding price, SiteGround just plain offers a superior hosting product.
 However, price may be important to you, which brings me to my next point…

-The big disadvantage of SiteGround is their regular non-promo prices are more expensive than GoDaddy’s regular prices.
+The big disadvantage of SiteGround is its regular non-promo prices are more expensive than GoDaddy’s regular prices.